CRICOS Course Code 080764D Delivery Mode - Face to Face (include 1/3 Online component)

 - Learning pathway to CHC50113 Diploma of Early Childhood Education andCare which would support career progression

 - All students entering this course must have completed Year 10 or equivalent qualification.
+Students with no formal qualifications are required to successfully complete the LLN test and meet with the Training Manager to be admitted.

 - Overseas students must demonstrate English language proficiency of IELTS 5.5 or equivalent.